Streamlining macOS Patch Management with Update Rings via Intune DDM policies

 Install Time: e.g.: 17:00

-So, once an update has been release by Apple, they will get it pushed with a installation deadline of 3 days.
+So, once an update has been release by Apple, they will get it pushed with an installation deadline of 3 days.

 Broad policy